 \section{Conclusion}

-We proposed a two-stage framework to solve a multi-robot safe planning problem in a computationally tractable manner.
-An efficient implementation of a stochastic reachability for a Markov decision process addressing safe planning under dynamic uncertainties served as the low-level planner.
-The multiplicative safety objective allowed implementations of the forward and reverse greedy heuristics in a distributed manner to allocate the tasks among the robots efficiently.
-Through case studies, we compared our solutions with the computationally intractable optimal solution.
+We proposed a two-stage framework to solve a multi-robot safe planning problem in a tractable manner.
+An efficient implementation of a stochastic reachability for a Markov decision process addressing safe planning under dynamic uncertainties served as the low-level planner. {The multiplicative safety objective allowed implementations of the forward and reverse greedy in a distributed auction-based manner to allocate the tasks among the robots.} Through case studies, we compared our solutions with the computationally intractable optimal solution.
 We illustrated that our algorithms perform well both in terms of computation time and optimality.
-As is suggested by the performance guarantee analyses and the properties of the multiplicative safety objective, the reverse greedy computed a slightly better solution than the forward greedy, but this benefit came with an increased computational burden.
-Future works include accounting for robot failure and incorporating hazard observation feedback.\looseness=-1
+The reverse greedy can have a better performance guarantee than the forward greedy, but this benefit came with an increased computational burden.
+Future works include accounting for robot failure, and incorporating hazard observation feedback.\looseness=-1